MegaPing/100DaysOfCode/_posts/2025-01-10-code-challenge-rules.md

-# Twitter hashtags to use:
-#100DaysOfCode

-#webdevelopment

-#learninpublic

-#autodidact

-## Ideas for Improving How I Chronicle My Challenge
+## Ideas for Chronicling The Challenge Better

 - Record yourself while coding with ScreenRec